Verses/Common_Bible_Share_Sheet/README.md

 ## Using

-1. clone this repository
+1. Clone this repository
-2. implement the OSIS protocol to map your internal representation of groups of verses to valid references
+2. Implement the OSIS protocol to map your internal representation of groups of verses to valid references
-3. add the CommonShareSheetHelper and BibleApp files
+3. Add the CommonShareSheetHelper and BibleApp files

 ## Contributing